MillenniumEarl/YAM/README.md

 **Warning!** Make sure you don't have any processes running from the update game folder!

-**Warning!** Remember to save any game saves in the game folder to update!
+**Warning!** Remember to copy any game saves in the game folder to update!

 ## Known Issues

 1. Some translations may be totally or partially inaccurate, this is because they are machine translations
-   1. **Solution**: Open an issue with the wrong translation, the correct one and where / when the wrong translation occurs
+   1. **Solution**: Open an issue with the wrong translation, the correct one and where/when the wrong translation occurs
 2. Games added even if already present
    1. **Solution**: Rename the directory with the exact name of the game
+3. Games are not visible when starting the application
+   1. **Solution**: It's a rare database problem, restarting the application should fix it

 ## How to contribute